Estecka/mc-Nocturnal-Bats/port.md

 Initial Release

 ## 1.21.2
-### Worked around
+### Worked around:
-- Bat now spawn below the highest block, instead of below sea-level: Redirect the spawn pos instead of the threshold.
+- Bats now spawn below the highest block, instead of below sea-level: Redirect the spawn position instead of the threshold.
 - Bats can only spawn on specific blocks.
 Data is backward compatible.